-This article provides answers for some of the most frequently asked questions when working with the Telerik UI for ASP.NET AjaxManager.
+This article provides answers to some of the most frequently asked questions (FAQ) and a list of links to the most common how-to and troubleshooting Knowledge Base scenarios you may have when working with the Telerik UI for ASP.NET AjaxManager.

 For faster navigation, the links are grouped into the following sets:

 This sections contains the list with the frequently asked questions about the AjaxManager and related to the Ajaxufying of projects.

 How can I use Ajax to make a button update a Telerik AJAX control?

 Use the AjaxManager:

 In the left pane of the AjaxManager designer, select the button.

 My control is within an AjaxPanel.
 How can I update a control in another AjaxPanel?